Configuration

 }

-All tokens are revoked for security reasons when the RBAC mode is changed.
-It will be necessary to log in and obtain a new token after the change.
+For security reasons, changing the RBAC mode revokes all tokens.
+You will need to log in again to obtain a new token after the change.

 Create a new policy

-Policies are used to specify which actions can be taken on the given resources.
-To create a new policy, use the POST /security/policies endpoint.
+Policies specify which actions you can take on given resources.
+You can use the POST /security/policies endpoint to create a new policy.

 {